+Height difference 🚯 100 cm (39.4 in)

+• Info

 To ensure that all of the air can escape from the cooling system, the front of the vehicle must be jacked up.
-A poorly bled cooling system is less effective at cooling and may result in overheating of the engine.
+A poorly bled cooling system is less effective

 - Place the vehicle back on a level surface.

-- Add coolant to level a.

 - Mount the radiator cap.

 - Make a short test ride.

 - Check the coolant level. ( p.
 55)